-Dan is thrilled to be back in the Poconos IN PERSON or his 3rd season with the Festival with Scott and the team!
+Dan is thrilled to be back in the Poconos for his 6th season with the Festival with Scott and the team!
 Dan has served as the Executive Associate Producer of the New York Musical Festival and has directed and produced musicals and concerts across the country.

 Dan works for Spot-On Entertainment, PMMF Artistic Director Scott Coulter’s concert production company as well as Alchemation, Tony Award winning producer, Kevin McCollum’s production office.
 Dan currently serves as the Executive Producing Director of Forbidden Theater Company which he Co-Founded in 2017.
 He holds a BFA in Musical Theatre from the University of Cincinnati College-Conservatory of Music and is a member of the Actors’ Equity Association.

 Dave is thrilled to be jumping on board as the Asst.
 General Manager of the Pocono Mountains Music Festival this year having worked closely with PMMF last season.
 Dave is currently company manager and finance director for Spot-On Entertainment which takes him to performing arts centers and symphony halls across the U.S., Canada, and Mexico.